-This bill would require a school district to notify pregnant and parenting pupils of their rights and options, as specified.
+This bill would require a school district to notify pregnant and parenting pupils of specified rights and options available to those pupils, as specified.

 - (4) To the extent that this bill would impose additional duties on school districts, the bill would impose a state-mandated local program. - (5) The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.